 The lifespan of the internal battery depends on the type of continuous charge it gets from the HVAC system.
 With a constant stream of power, the battery can last 5 – 10 years without issue.
-However, if there is a strain on the battery, they have been known to fail after 2 years.
+However, if there is a strain on the battery, it has been known to fail after 2 years.

 How do I check the Nest Thermostat Battery levels?

 If your Nest Thermostat is running on a low battery, your first port of call is to determine the exact battery level.
 Follow the steps below to check the battery level.

 - Press and hold the thermostat ring until you see the Quick View menu.